RetnaTyas/Revolusi-Moneter-5.0/goat-meat-lifecycle.md

 2. **Swapping**
    * MEAT can be swapped to GOAT and vice versa through the MEAT contract when `swapEnabled` is true.
 The fixed conversion constant `SwapRate` maintains proportional supply.
 3. **GoatNFTs**
-   * A [GoatNFT](contracts/GoatNFT.sol) represents a live goat and stores its value in `goatValue`.
+   * A [GoatNFT](contracts/GoatNFT.sol) represents a live goat and stores its current weight in `goatValue`.
-   * By calling `burnAndMint` on `GOAT.sol`, the NFT is burned and the same amount of GOAT is minted to the owner.
+   * Owners may update the weight anytime.
+Before `burnAndMint` is executed the weight must have been updated within the last seven days. `burn` emits `GoatBurned` so off-chain logic can mint GOAT tokens matching the weight.
 4. **Staking GOAT**
    * GOAT holders stake tokens in `GOAT.sol` which records staking balances and timestamps.
 Rewards accrue linearly according to `rewardRate` and `rewardInterval`.
    *Calling `stake()` again resets `lastStakedTime` and discards any pending reward.
 Claim your reward first if you plan to restake.*